 When operating a hot dog business, here are the costs you can expect:

-• Product / Operation Costs – This should be at around 1/3 of your gross income.
+• Cost of Goods Sold (COGS) – This should be at around 1/3 of your gross income.
 This includes hot dog buns, propane to fill your tank, napkins, and other products you sell.
-For this lesson, we are assuming that you do not have any employee expenses and you are operating the cart yourself.
+Don’t forget about the price for condiments like relish, grilled onions, sauerkraut, ketchup, mustard, chips, foil, paper plates, soda, lemonade and anything else you decide to offer on the cart.

 • Taxes – Just like any other business you are responsible for paying taxes.